 Admission costs: £5.50 per adult, £7.50 per child and £3 for toddlers.

-Where to stay: Pip Cottages is a two bed Yorkshire Wolds cottage near William’s Den.
+Where to stay: Hedera Lodge is a three bed Yorkshire Wolds cottage near William’s Den.

 The Deep in Hull is one of the UK’s biggest and best aquariums with sharks, turtles, penguins, tropical fish and stingray amongst the 5,000 creatures that live there.